callmeog/qr-code-component/README.md

 ### What I learned

-Building this project gave me more insite of how media queries work and how to center anything on the page with a simple snippet of css and it depends how you want to center it by specifying the %.
+On finishing this project i got some useful feedback from fellow developers who helped me in making sure that the site accessibility is done right.
+I also made use of flexbox and reduced the media queries to one.

+- Below are some of the code implemented

+``
+*,
+*::before,
-.container {
+*::after {
-    margin: 19% auto;
+  margin: 0;
+  padding: 0;
+  box-sizing: border-box;
 }

+:root{
+  --background-light-blue: hsl(212, 45%, 89%);
+}

+main{
+  display: flex;
+  align-items: center;
+  justify-content: center;
+  min-height: 100vh;
+}
+``

 ### Continued development